 INFORMATION FOR TANGO TOURISTS AND FOREIGNERS

-We have a very small but growing tango scene in Hungary, with a few small milongas (30-50 people usually, but the locations are not bigger than that either) and a growing number of tango courses.
-The number of active tango dancers are between 100-200.
-We estimate the number of people who already studied argentine tango dancing between 500- 1000.
+We have a growing tango scene in Hungary, with milongas on every day and a growing number of tango courses.
+The number of active tango dancers are between 300-700.
+We estimate the number of people who already studied argentine tango dancing between 5000- 10000.

 We are very happy to see, that more and more people visit our milongas from far abroad.
 We also have a substantial number of foreign tangueros living and dancing here.

 At our milongas people dance many styles, from canyengue to nuevo (we have some pretty adept stage dancers as well), close embrace and open embrance.
 Milonga DJs play classic and modern tangos as well, in set of tandas separated by cortinas.
 Most people dancing tango speak English, a few of them Spanish as well.
 All DJs/hosts speak English.
-Michalina Patrzalek and Peter Stefanics (www.tomatango.com) are teaching their Argentine tango classes and guided practica in English.
+SOme teachers are teaching their Argentine tango classes and guided practica in English too.
 Admission fee at the milongas are usually not paid at the beginning: you are expected to look for the host or DJ and pay the fee.
 Of course, the host will eventually go around the tables and ask for it, but don't wait for it.
 These milongas are low-budget ventures - room rental prices are high, nevertheless.

 We usually have at least one tango concert or other performance each month, so check the "Events" page often!
 Be careful with buying tickets, as most performances (especially dance pieces) are fully sold-out weeks before the event.